Variant Effect Predictor Custom annotations

-Custom annotation files must be prepared in a particular way in order to work with tabix and therefore with the VEP.
-Files must be sorted in chromosome and position order, compressed using bgzip and finally indexed using tabix.
-Here is an example of that process for a BED file:
+Custom annotation files must be prepared in a particular way in order to work with tabix and therefore with VEP.
+Files must be stripped of comment lines, sorted in chromosome and position order, compressed using bgzip and finally indexed using tabix.
+Here is an example of that process for a GFF file:

 The tabix utility has several preset filetypes that it can process, and it can also process any arbitrary filetype containing at least a chromosome and position column.
 See the documentation for details.

 If you are going to use the file remotely (i.e. over HTTP or FTP protocol), you should ensure the file is world-readable on your server.

 Each custom file that you configure VEP to use can be configured.
 Beyond the filepath, there are further options, each of which is specified in a comma-separated list, for example: